gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 - **Coverage of rare code paths.** Force the sequence that triggers that one `except` branch.
 - **Documentation of concurrency contracts.** A blanket test reads like a specification.

-The trade-off: you have to know what scenario to test. blanket won't discover bugs -- it reproduces ones you understand.
+The trade-off: you have to know what scenario to test. blanket won't discover bugs, it reproduces ones you understand.
-Ideal workflow: an SMC tool _finds_ bugs, blanket _pins_ them as regression tests.
+Ideal workflow: an SMC tool finds bugs, blanket pins them as regression tests.

 ## A complete test suite example